doguilmak/Efficient-YOLO-RS-Airplane-Detection/README.md

 #### Download The Dataset

 The complete HRPlanes dataset is available in YOLO format.
-Access the dataset on [Google Drive](https://drive.google.com/drive/folders/1NYji6HWh4HRLQMTagsn4tTv4LOdDrc9P?usp=sharing) to explore airplane annotations across various global airports.
+Access the dataset on [Zenodo](https://zenodo.org/records/14546832) to explore airplane annotations across various global airports.

 <br>